kilton/darcyai-sdk/SETUP_WINDOWS.md

 ## Install TensorFlow

-Install TensorFlow for Python with the command `pip install tensorflow`
+Install TensorFlow for Python with the command `py -m pip install tensorflow`

 ## Start building your AI applications with Darcy